PaulGildehaus/todo-app-frontend/README.md

 This project creates the frontend for a very basic todo-list tracking application.
 I was tired of the ads all over the regular todo-list trackers I tried, so I decided to make this one.

 It has numerous vulnerabilities from the different JS libraries I used, thats on the to-fix list.

-##Todo list out the reqs for running it, .env file, amplify url, etc

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+Also on the todo list is setting up tests.

+## Running the App

+This app requires a backend server to run fully (https://github.com/PaulGildehaus/todo-app-backend.git).
+Sure, you can hardcode the auth to run it locally and bypass Google Oauth2, but it also requires a backend service for connecting to MongoDB instances.

+The backend server for this app needs a few simple API routes and it should work just fine.
+These routes include Google auth and callback routes, as well as basic CRUD operations for a MongoDB connection.

+There are two simple MongoDB schemas that this follows, a User and a Todo schema.

+Assuming you've set up the backend server, you can simply add an environmental variable for the base URL of said server, verify the amplify.yml file exists, and connect your repo to AWS amplify.